liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/02-integrating-existing-users-into-liferay.markdown

 **Connection:** These settings cover the basic connection to LDAP.

-- *Base Provider URL:* This tells the portal where the LDAP server is located.
+- *Base Provider URL:* This tells Liferay where the LDAP server is located.
   Make sure the machine on which Liferay is installed can communicate with the LDAP server.
 If there is a firewall between the two systems, check to make sure the appropriate ports are opened.